SirLefti/piboy/README.md

 - perf board/proto board (14x9 holes required)
 - wires, general soldering stuff
 - rotary encoder knob (optional, choose one you like)
+- USB Wi-Fi adapter (optional, if your Pi does not have Wi-Fi onboard)

 Modules:
 - BME280 environment sensor